1m4ru/curso-react/README.md

 # curso-react
-#Neste curso estou aprendendo desde a estilização até as propriedades do github
+#Neste curso estou aprendendo desde a estilização até as propriedades do React